ilmlnk/ilmlnk/README.md

 # 🔎 Overview

-I am an aspiring Java Developer and I am very interested in gaining my first experience and skills in this field.
-Have strong analytical, mathematical and problem-solving skills along with motivation to learn and gain knowledge.
-Have advanced soft-skills and have experience in team work.
+I am an aspiring C#/.NET Developer and I am very interested in gaining my first commercial experience and skills in software engineering.
+I am passionate about creating/analyzing new products that make common tasks for most people easier.
+In addition, I really appreciate teamwork on a project, when everyone is working on the result and doing everything possible to do the job better and more efficiently.

 Open to alternative ways like an internship, trainee position, probation etc.

 # 💻 Technology Stack

+- C#;
+- Entity Framework, .NET (ASP.NET)
+- UWP, Windows Forms;
 - Java Core;
-- SQL (MySQL, SQLite), JDBC;
+- SQL (MySQL, PostgreSQL);
 - Hibernate, Liquibase;
 - JavaFX;
 - Spring, Maven/Gradle, Mockito, JUnit;